 Six Categories to Assess Your Company Culture

-Although there are just six main categories, each contains several subcategories, or dimensions, to forms the company cultural profile.
+Although there are just six main categories, each contains several subcategories, or dimensions, to form the company cultural profile.
 These are the main categories:

 - Team Approach

 In order to determine where your company lies within each category and dimension, you need to ask your team these 16 questions: